-- 1. Ecology shall be notified of any Substantial Development, Conditional Use or Variance Permit decisions made by the Director (or Hearing Examiner when required pursuant to TMC 13.05.060), whether it is an approval or denial.
+1. Ecology shall be notified of any Substantial Development, Conditional Use or Variance Permit decisions made by the Director (or Hearing Examiner when required pursuant to

+TMC 13.05.060), whether it is an approval or denial.
 The notification shall occur after all local administrative appeals related to the permit have concluded or the opportunity to initiate such appeals has lapsed.
 When a Substantial Development Permit and either Conditional Use or Variance Permit are required for a development, the submittal of the permits shall be made concurrently.
-The Director shall file the following with the Department of Ecology and Attorney General: - a.
+All shoreline applications for a permit or permit revision shall be submitted to the Department of Ecology by return receipt requested mail upon a final decision by the City.
+The Director shall file the following with the Department of Ecology and Attorney General:

+- a.
 A copy of the complete application per WAC 173-27-180; - b.
 Findings and conclusions that establish the basis for the decision including but not limited to identification of shoreline environment designation, applicable Master Program policies and regulations and the consistency of the project with appropriate review criteria for the type of permit(s); - c.
-The final decision of the City;
+The final decision of the City; - d.

-- d.
 The permit data sheet per WAC 173-27-990; - e.
 Affidavit of public notice; and - f.
 Where applicable, the Director shall also file the applicable documents required by the State Environmental Policy Act (RCW 43.21C). - 2.
 When the project has been modified in the course of the local review process, plans or text shall be provided to Ecology that clearly indicates the final approved plan. - 3.
 If Ecology determines that the submittal does not contain all of the documents and information required by this section, Ecology shall identify the deficiencies and notify the City and the applicant in writing.
 Ecology will not act on Conditional Use or Variance Permit submittals until the material requested in writing is submitted to them. - 4.
 Ecology shall convey to the City and applicant its final decision approving, approving with conditions, or disapproving the permit within thirty days (30) of the date of submittal by the City.
 The Director will notify those interested persons having requested notification of such decision. - 5.
 Ecology shall base its determination to approve, approve with conditions or deny a Conditional Use Permit or Variance Permit on consistency with the policy and provisions of the SMA, the criteria listed in WAC 173-27 and this Program. - 6.
 No construction pursuant to a substantial development permit, shoreline variance, or shoreline conditional use authorized by this program shall begin or be authorized and no building, grading or other construction permits shall be issued by the City until twenty-one (21) days from the date of receipt by the applicant and the City of Ecology's decision or until all review proceedings are terminated.

-2.3.8 Request for Reconsideration
+2.3.9 Request for Reconsideration